pintodas16/Task-CRUD/readme.md

 ## Usage

-Rename "config.env.env" to ".env" and update the values/settings to your own
+Rename "config.env.env" to ".env" and update the values/settings using your credentials

 ## Install Dependencies